13th Annual Robert J. Feigal Symposium: Out-of-the-box Thinking in Pediatric Dentistry

 About Dr. Robert J. Feigal

-Dr. Robert J. Feigal was a professor, as well as the director of the Graduate Program in Pediatric Dentistry, and chair of the Department of Preventive Sciences at the University of Minnesota School of Dentistry.
+Dr. Feigal was a Professor, the Director of the Graduate Program in Pediatric Dentistry and Chair of the Department of Preventive Sciences at the University of Minnesota School of Dentistry.
 He received his DDS degree, a PhD in oral biology, and a certificate in pediatric dentistry from the University of Minnesota.
-After 15 years on the dental school faculty he joined the faculty at the University of Michigan.
-There, he was awarded the Samuel D. Harris Professorship in dentistry in 2000 and also served as interim Associate Dean for Academic Affairs and Facilities & Planning.
+After 15 years on the dental school faculty he joined the faculty at the University of Michigan where he was awarded the Samuel D. Harris Professorship in dentistry in 2000.
+In addition, he served as Interim Associate Dean for Academic Affairs and Facilities & Planning.

 The University of Minnesota established the annual Robert J. Feigal Symposium honoring Bob's ongoing contributions to the field of pediatric dentistry.
 Fortunately, he was able to attend the first two symposia before his death.
 Bob was not only a dynamic teacher, but an ever-willing co-learner of life.

 Thank you to the Feigal Lectureship Directors Group for their leadership and incredible kindness.
 Members include:

 Golden Valley Kids